cloudozer/ling/doc/tubes.md

 Tubes are packet-oriented.
 The size of packets may vary from 1 to 4096 bytes.

-In the current implementation the delivery of packets is not guaranteed.
-The sender never blocks and if it is too fast the tube will drop packets.
+In the current implementation the sender never blocks and if it is too fast the tube will drop packets.
+It is possible to temper the sender using `tube:can_send()` call that returns the number of packets that can be sent without dropping any.
+The call blocks until at least one such slot is available.

 The memory footprint of a tube is 256K.